neuroneural/brainbow/README.md

 - `--output`
     - Name of the output file(s)
-    - default - brain-paint-output.png/svg
+    - default - brainpaint-output.png/svg
     - You can specify the exact extension (png or svg).
 If none is provided, both extensions will be used.
 - `--dir`
     - name for the directory where to save results
     - can be nested (e.g., `final/most_final`)
-    - default - directory where brain-paint is executed
+    - default - directory where brainpaint is executed
 - `--sign`
     - choices: `pos, neg, both`
     - used for filtering only positive, only negative, or both components